 Why Brands Need User-Generated Content

 More than the brands themselves, customers trust each other a lot.
 In fact, several surveys suggested that more than 60% of the people trust the comments posted or photos taken by other customers than those taken by the seller or manufacturer itself.
 This supports the importance of user-generated content even more for these brands and companies.

 User-Generated Content turns a loyal enthusiastic consumer into an automatic campaigner of brands in order to build engagements among various communities for their products or services.
 The basic idea of user-generated content is that the passionate customers or partners of the brand will provide a more authentic recommendation to other communities and customers in helping them make a buying decision.

 85% of the user are found to be more influenced by the UGC than the content made by the brands directly – Adweek

 The above statistics already encourage companies to connect with their clients in a more engaging and personalized manner leveraging this trusted content while the people look for their competitor's recommendations.

 In today's social media-driven world, usage of user-generated content is really ideal and cost-effective.
 Not to mention its ability to reinforce your brand trustworthiness, raises instant outreach, improves customer trust and authenticity.

-Examples Of Some Top Brand's User Generated Content Campaigns
+5 Examples Of Top Brand's User Generated Content Campaigns

 Coca-Cola's marketing team came up with the idea of starting a ‘share a coke' campaign through the social and ads channel.
 Overnight it has started to see a great response from the general customers around the globe.
 This idea first popped in for the Australian in 2011, where Coke decided to print about 150 most common and popular names on its bottles asking people to ‘share a coke' with their loved ones.